Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Methodology

 \subsubsection{Framework Validation}

-Before conducting attack experiments, we establish the framework's noise floor.
-Across 60 injection-free trials spanning six batch sizes ($n_c \in \{1,2,4,8,16,32\}$, 10 trials each), every post-injection output matched its baseline token-for-token under deterministic decoding, confirming that the framework introduces no measurement artifacts.
-Any divergence observed in the subsequent experiments is therefore attributable solely to injected bit flips.
+We first establish the framework's noise floor: across 60 injection-free trials over six batch sizes ($n_c \in \{1,2,4,8,16,32\}$, 10 each), every output matched its baseline token-by-token under deterministic decoding.
+Any divergence in the experiments is therefore attributable solely to injected bit flips.